What is tcserver.exe?

-Tcserver.exe is a executable file (a program) for Windows.
-The filename extension .exe is the abbreviation for executable.
-Only run executable files from publishers you trust, because executable files can potentially change your computer settings or harm your computer.
-The free file information forum can help you determine if tcserver.exe is a virus, trojan, spyware, or adware that you can remove, or a file belonging to a Windows system or an application you can trust.
+Tcserver.exe is a executable file (a program) within Windows.
+The filename extension .exe denotes an executable file.
+You should only run executable files from publishers you trust, because executable files can potentially change your computer settings or harm your computer.
+The free file information forum can help you determine if tcserver.exe is a virus, trojan, spyware, or adware that you can remove, or a file belonging to a Windows system or to an application you can trust.

 Tcserver.exe file information

 The process known as Microsoft Tablet PC Component or 123FlashChatTomcatServer9.9 belongs to software Microsoft Windows Operating System or 123 Flash Chat by Microsoft (www.microsoft.com) or TopCMM Software.